dwhitena/qcon-ai-docker-workshop/model_training/README.md

 - Utilizes a smaller version of the `python` base image,
 - Utilizes a different base image, and/or
 - Cleans up other things in the image that aren't used.

+(Hint - [here](https://github.com/pachyderm/pachyderm/blob/master/doc/examples/ml/iris/python/iris-train-python-svm/Dockerfile) is a Dockerfile that will also run our model training code but that is much smaller)

 ## 3. Building a Docker image